balena-io/docs/pages/learn/develop/dockerfile.md

 ### Using Dockerfiles with {{ $names.company.lower }}

-To deploy a single-container fleet to {{ $names.company.lower }}, simply place a `Dockerfile` at the root of your repository.
+To deploy a single-container release to {{ $names.company.lower }}, simply place a `Dockerfile` at the root of your repository.
 A `docker-compose.yml` file will be automatically generated, ensuring your container has host networking, is privileged, and has `lib/modules`, `/lib/firmware`, and `/run/dbus` bind mounted into the container.
 The default `docker-compose.yml` will look something like this:

 {{> "general/labels-version-note"}}